 As parents, we’re aware that much of child-raising is trial and error.
 We rely on our own beliefs and experiences.
 We talk to friends and family.
 And we must remember that what’s right for one child doesn’t work for another.

 The age at which we allow them their own mobile phone is a contentious issue, with many parents feeling they have to justify their decision.
 And it doesn’t necessarily follow that a good reason brings more understanding.
+As we approach Christmas, we ask if giving a child a mobile phone is a good idea.

 A way to stay safe